Let A Crime Scene Cleaner Handle It

-Crime scene cleanup requires special consideration.
+Any crime scene cleaner will tell you that theirs is a job strictly for professionals because crime scene cleanup requires special consideration.
+For Southern California forensics cleanup, the team to call is Sterile Pros.
 For cleaning large blood spills in a commercial or industrial setting, there are additional employee protection guidelines which require the person to have been trained in blood-borne pathogens, safety equipment (PPE) and hazardous communications protocols.
 We must cordon off the area and restrict it from access until all materials have been removed or cleaned and fully sanitized.

 We are typically called in for blood cleanup and trauma situations, such as industrial accidents, homicide/suicide, active shooter (mass trauma), medical situations such as gastrointestinal bleeding, and transportation accidents.
 All we do is blood cleanup and biohazard removal.